 It contributes to enhancing Omni’s awareness and thus makes people learn more about it.
 The more it is found and understood, the more Omnisexuals can escape the intolerance they never deserve.

-There’s Nothing Wrong To Be Omnisexual – Raise the Omni Flag Today!
+There’s Nothing Wrong To Be Omnisexual – Raise the Omnisexual Flag Today!

 It is time to break those misconceptions to help the omnisexual through self-doubts.
 No one deserves to be judged for their beliefs about who they are!